Estecka/mc-Variants-CIT-wiki/Deprecated_Features.md

 ### Minecraft versions
 - Variants-CIT v2 (MC 1.21 to 1.21.3) is nearing end of life.
 The internals of minecraft have greatly changed in MC 1.21.4, and newer mod features are becoming difficult or impossible to backport to this version.

+- Variants-CIT v3 and v4 (MC 1.x) may stop receiving new features after the mod is ported to MC 26.x.